 Although living in the country has a few perks (low pollution and peace and quiet being the only ones I can think of right now), I’m a city girl at heart.
 Jamie and I spent a long June weekend in London, kicked off with Friday tickets to Jay-Z and Beyoncé’s On The Run || Tour, and a stay at the Marriott.
 I’m a HUGE Beyoncé fan and I’m so happy to be able to tick seeing her live off of my bucket list, seeing them both perform Forever Young was extra special and almost tear-jerking.

 London seems to be a place of unlimited possibilities and no matter how long I spend in the capital, there never seems to be enough time.
-The rest of the weekend flew by and we finished off our fairytale weekend in true Disney style at The Kensington, which I’ve spoken about more here.
+The rest of the weekend flew by and we finished off our fairytale weekend in true Disney style at The Kensington Tale as Old as Time afternoon tea.
 Oh, and of course a trip to London wouldn’t be the same without a visit to Peggy’s.

 New Beauty Bits